johnchourajr/john.design/data/posts/nav-show-hide.md

 thumb: /journal/images/nav-cover.svg
 ---

-> Note: This is an update to a previous article written in 2021, but with newer additions and updates to framer-motion (at the point of v11.0.14), it was worth revisiting and improving.
+> Note: This is an update to an article written in 2021.
+This new update is written in `TypeScript` and on the latest version of `framer-motion` (v11.0.14).
 Enjoy.
 >

 A straightforward and well-built show/hide on scroll feature can significantly enhance the user experience on a website.
 This feature can serve two primary functions: 1) It can reduce distractions, allowing content to take center stage while keeping navigation within easy reach, and 2) It can enable a change in the scale of the nav header, which can start large and minimize upon scrolling.
 These two techniques can also be combined.